adamh/clojure-web-scraper/README.md

 * In the repo directory run `lein run`
 * Or create an UberJar with `lein uberjar`

+## Scraping Quirks Explaned

+You may notice some not pretty code for scraping the search pages.
+This is because:
+* An Animal may or may not have an image.
+If there's no image a div of a different class appears.
+* Anchor tags inside the table to not have unique ids or tags so instead we grab all of them and filter out the ones that don't look like names.

 ## License

 Copyright © 2017 Adam Hockensmith